 Because directors have the power to manage the company’s business and to make vital decisions, higher standards are continually being expected of directors.

-Duties, responsibilities and powers of Directors:
+Duties, responsibilities and powers of Directors in South Africa:

 1) Duties of the Director Section 67 (the Act and common law)